UWMRO/uwmro.github.io/_pages/checklist.md

 2. ____ **Setup the filter wheel.**  Under *Filters*, press *Home* to prepare the filter wheel for use.

-3. ____ **Power on the Telescope.** On the right-hand control room computer, start Remmina and double-click to connect to the F1 Computer.
-If necessary, open *SiTech.exe* and click *SkyView*.
-Turn on the telescope with the key on the RA skirt (you will hear a relay *clunk*).

 4. ____ **Open the dome at about sunset.**   From the power unit in the northeast corner of the dome, plug the upper shutter power cable (round end) into the appropriate socket located below the dome motor; you will need to rotate the plug, as well as rotate its locking ring to fully seal it into position.
 Once it is connected, push and hold the upper shutter control switch to open the upper door.
 After the upper shutter has moved a few inches, you can open the lower shutter by plugging in its (standard 3-prong) power cord and pushing on the lower shutter power switch located on the righthand side of the dome motor until the lower shutter is fully deployed.
 Unplug the 3-prong power cord when the lower half is fully deployed.
 The upper shutter will stop automatically, at which point you can unplug its power cord.
 Restow the cables using the carabiners attached to each power cord.
 Each of the carabiners should snap onto the U bracket which is mounted above the dome shutter motor -- make sure the plugs don't hang down, otherwise they might get caught as the dome rotates.

+3. ____ **Turn on the telescope.**  Turn on power to the telescope's motors with the key on the RA skirt (you will hear the *clunk* of a relay).
+On the right-hand control room computer, start Remmina and double-click to connect to the F1 Computer.
+If necessary, open *SiTech.exe* and click *SkyView*.

 5. ____ **Initialize telescope to zenith.**  If the telescope has been properly parked, it will be pointed at zenith.
 If you're not sure, use the bubble level and the hand paddle to bring to telescope to zenith.
 Resist the urge to make small adjustments--if the telescope appears to be very near zenith, it was almost certainly properly parked!
 After you have confirmed that the telescope is pointed at zenith, update the telescope's coordinates by clicking *Initialize to Zenith* in *Telescope Controls* on the left-hand computer (it's okay to click on OK in the dialog box that will appear on the right hand computer).
 The telescope will start tracking, so unless you're about to slew to a star, click STOP.